 Being very centrally-located, students can also get to almost anywhere from Switzerland using the InterRail or one of the country’s several airports.
 Rest assured, even though Switzerland is one of the smaller European countries, there will never be a dull moment for students taking a gap year here.

 Switzerland is a very diverse country with many opportunities for gap year students.
-From learning in a traditional classroom setting to scaling the Alps, students will have no problem finding a program that fits their needs.
+Students will have no problem finding a program that fits their needs, from learning in a traditional classroom setting to scaling the Alps.

-The most popular type of gap year program in Switzerland is language study, probably because of the four languages Switzerland uses.
-Students can enroll in German, French, Italian, or Romansch classes while studying in Switzerland, and chances are students will return to the US having learned more than one language.
-Language study programs are an easy way to become very immersed in the Swiss culture, as students will be interacting with local students on a daily basis and many of these programs offer homestay options for even more immersion.
+The most popular type of gap year program in Switzerland is language study, probably because of Switzerland's four languages.
+Students can enroll in German, French, Italian, or Romansch classes while studying in Switzerland, and chances are students will return to the US and have learned more than one language.
+Language study programs are an easy way to become very immersed in the Swiss culture.
+Students will be interacting with local students daily, and many of these programs offer homestay options for even more immersion.

 Switzerland’s natural beauty is one of the things that makes the country so famous and so popular to visit.
 Its mountains, lakes, and valleys are some of the most breathtaking in the world, but they don’t stay clean by themselves.
-Students looking for a bit of adventure during their gap year should consider doing a conservation or wildlife volunteer program, which not only helps the environment, but will also make students feel a very personal connection to their host country.
-A popular program for outdoor volunteering is the Bergwald Projekt.
+Students looking for a bit of adventure during their gap year should consider doing a conservation or wildlife volunteer program, which not only helps the environment but will also make students feel a very personal connection to their host country.

 Cost of Living in Switzerland